 The first step was to get him changed from his all dry food diet over to a 100% wet food diet.
 The owners said they noticed a change in his demeanor and hind leg weakness almost immediately once he started his new diet.
 The second step was to get Tucker started on an insulin regimen that would include testing his blood glucose level at home and staying in close contact with a doctor so that adjustments in his insulin levels could be properly made.
 Tucker's family was extremely diligent and we heard from them on a regular basis with updates on his current insulin dose, how he was eating, how his leg weakness was, and what his current blood glucose was.
 With each update came subtle adjustments.
 Tucker started his insulin on 1/13.
 One month later, his family reported blood glucose of 54 (low) with a good appetite and demeanor.
 They were advised to discontinue insulin.
 Tucker's latest blood glucose level and behavior at home continue to show remission without any insulin.

 Thanks to Tucker's family's observation of his symptoms that lead up to his appointment, the doctor was able to make a swift diagnosis and get him started on a course of treatment to manage his disease.

-Clinical signs of Diabetes Mellitus include increased urination and increased thirst, weight loss accompanied by an increased appetite (though some cats do have a decreased appetite), lethargy or depression, reluctance or inability to jump (rear limb weakness), dehydration, vomiting or diarrhea, and occasionally acetone odor on breath.
+Clinical signs of Diabetes Mellitus include increased urination and increased thirst, weight loss accompanied by an increased appetite (though some cats do have a decreased appetite), lethargy or depression, reluctance or inability to jump (rear limb weakness), dehydration, vomiting or diarrhea, and occasionally acetone odor on the breath.
 Any of these symptoms alone or in combination would warrant an exam and probable diagnostics.
-For further information on feline diabetes, check out Caring for your Diabetic Cat or Feline Diabetes or contact your veterinarian.
+For further information on feline diabetes, check out Feline Diabetes or contact your veterinarian.